Land reclamation: Landfill

 As human overcrowding of developed areas intensified during the 20th century, it has become important to develop land re-use strategies for completed landfills.
 Some of the most common usages are for parks, golf courses and other sports fields.
 Increasingly, however, office buildings and industrial uses are made on a completed landfill.
 In these latter uses, methane capture is customarily carried out to minimize explosive hazard within the building.

 An example of a Class A office building constructed over a landfill is the Dakin Building at Sierra Point, Brisbane, California.
 The underlying fill was deposited from 1965 to 1985, mostly consisting of construction debris from San Francisco and some municipal wastes.
 Aerial photographs prior to 1965 show this area to be tidelands of the San Francisco Bay.
 A clay cap was constructed over the debris prior to building approval.

 A notable example is Sydney Olympic Park, the primary venue for the 2000 Summer Olympic Games, which was built atop an industrial wasteland that included landfills.

-Another strategy for landfill is the incineration of landfill trash at high temperature via the plasma-arc gasification process, which is currently used at two facilities in Japan, and will be used at a planned facility in St. Lucie County, Florida.
+Another strategy for landfill is the incineration of landfill trash at high temperature via the plasma-arc gasification process, which is currently used at two facilities in Japan, and was proposed to be used at a facility in St. Lucie County, Florida.
+The planned facility in Florida was later canceled.

 Environmental impact

 Draining wetlands for ploughing, for example, is a form of habitat destruction.
 In some parts of the world, new reclamation projects are restricted or no longer allowed, due to environmental protection laws.
 Reclamation projects have strong negative impacts on coastal populations, although some species can take advantage of the newly created area.
-A 2022 global analysis estimated that 39% of losses (approximately 5,300 km2) and 14% of gains (approximately 1,300 km2) of tidal wetlands (mangroves, tidal flats, and tidal marshes) between 1999-2019 were due to direct human activities, including conversion to aquaculture, agriculture, plantations, coastal developments and other physical structures.
+A 2022 global analysis estimated that 39% of losses (approximately 5,300 km2) and 14% of gains (approximately 1,300 km2) of tidal wetlands (mangroves, tidal flats, and tidal marshes) between 1999 and 2019 were due to direct human activities, including conversion to aquaculture, agriculture, plantations, coastal developments and other physical structures.